dtnghigithub/natgeo/README.md

 Pretrained models for Achatina_fulica, Agrotis_ypslison are available at this [link](classification/models).

-Pretrained models for insect detection at this link https://drive.google.com/file/d/1QDaHKsejJS6XpDBfcNxPMfl_zDITF8x5/view?usp=sharing
+Pretrained models for insect detection is available at this link https://drive.google.com/file/d/1QDaHKsejJS6XpDBfcNxPMfl_zDITF8x5/view?usp=sharing

 ## Evaluating the classification model
 In `code`